LichFactory-Games/lichfactory/docs/Adventures/Ad-Astra/Session-Notes/Session_1.md

 And then another shadow exited The Night Hunter and swiped at the incoming Ryalith.
 The fierce pugilist snarled in annoyance. *If her fists were going to hit lighter, she would just have to punch faster!* As she moved to implement her rage, the The Night Hunter took the opening to make two attacks of its blade, leaving Ryalith in a state of seething.

 While this had been going on, Gloopwing and Celin had stayed near the fire.
 When the sounds of battle became apparent, the plasmoid gave the faeir a look, took some nearby leaves with a limb, and dropped them above their head.
 With the admission of their guilt freed, the plasmoid left the safety of the fire.
 Using growing limbs to project itself along, Gloopwing reached the clearing quickly.
 Ryalith was attempting to dodge the attacks of a large shadow striking with a weapon, and a smaller shadow was flaking from her side.
 A decision made, the plasmoid ejected their small crossbow from their arm pores and shot at the shadow.
 The bolt connected, and the shadow squealed, drawing the attention of The Night Hunter and its other shadows.
 Gwenzahlya took her chance, casting another Chill Touch over towards The Night Hunter.
-It brushed off her first one, but the second hand of ice shoved itself into the gaping wound of shadow from which its spawn came.
+A spectral young girl circled by birds,  and the birds swooped into strike.
+Unfortunately the Night Hunter proved evasive still.

 Stigs, finally recovered from the initial ambush attack, cast a Cure Wounds on himself.